-Milestone Summary Key Milestones Milestone Milestone Change Anticipated Barriers or other Issues Related to Milestone Due Date status Completion month Develop an online Record Sharing Platform with badge-in/out and log-in/out data for all employees.
+Milestone Summary Key Milestones Milestone Due Date Milestone status Anticipated Barriers or other Issues Related to Milestone Completion Develop an online Record Sharing Platform with badge-in/out and log-in/out data for all employees.
 Completed successfully N/A Incorporate usage of RSP data into timesheet verification process.
 FY 2018 Q3 Completed successfully N/A Optimize the workforce by hiring 390 patent examiners.
-FY 2018 Q4 Optimize the workforce by hiring additional 390 patent examiners.
-FY 2019 Q4
+FY 2018 Q4 Completed N/A Hired 381 examiners instead of planned 390 due to higher declination rates.
+Optimize the workforce by hiring additional 390 patent examiners.
+FY 2019 Q4 Will adjust as needed to ensure pendency targets met.